heyzua/choosy/README.markdown

       # Should skip the '-h' flag if already set.
       foo.help

-      # Adds the --version option.
+      # Adds the -v/--version option.
-      foo.version do
-        puts "Foo: #{FOO_VERSION}"
+      foo.version "Foo: #{FOO_VERSION}"
-        # Automatically cals exit for you.
-      end

       # Now, add some validation for any addtional arguments
       # that are left over after the parsing.
-      foo.arguments do |a|
-        a.count :at_least => 1

-        a.validate do |args|
+      foo.arguments do |args|
         if args.empty?
           a.fail "You have to pass in empty arguments that do nothing!" end
         if args.count >= 3
           a.fail "Whoa there!
 You're going argument crazy!" end
-        end
       end
     end